727800350/note/cs/performance_tool.md

 This views the last 10 system messages, if there are any.
 Look for errors that can cause performance issues.
 The example above includes the oom-killer, and TCP dropping a request.

-Don’t miss this step! dmesg is always worth checking.
+Don't miss this step! dmesg is always worth checking.

 ## intermediate
 ### sar